Anuel AA: Relationships

-Anuel AA has a son with his ex-wife, Astrid Cuevas, named Pablo Anuel, and a daughter with his ex-spouse, Yailin La Más Viral, named Cattleya.
+Anuel AA has a son named Pablo Anuel, a daughter named Gianella, and a daughter with his ex-wife, Yailin La Más Viral, named Cattleya.

 Anuel AA met Colombian singer Karol G in August 2018 on the set of the music video for their song "Culpables", a month after his release from prison.
 In January 2019, Anuel AA and Karol G confirmed their relationship.
 On April 25, 2019, Karol G arrived at the Billboard Latin Music Awards wearing a "massive" diamond ring, confirming the couple's engagement.
 In March 2021, it was reported that the couple ended their relationship after two years of dating.

 In early 2022, Gazmey confirmed his relationship with Dominican rapper Yailin La Más Viral.
 In June 2022, the couple got married.
 In February 2023, the couple announced their separation.
+In March 2023, Yailin gave birth to his daughter Cattelaya.

+As of mid 2023, Anuel has been dating Venezuelan Laury Saavedra.
+In 2024, they announced via Instagram that they were expecting their first child together and it was revealed to be a girl.
+On January 23, 2025, Anuel AA became a father for the fourth time, a daughter with Laury Saavedra.

+Politics

+Anuel AA supported Donald Trump's 2024 presidential campaign and spoke at a campaign rally in Johnstown, Pennsylvania.

 Legal issues

-Anuel AA was arrested and held in the Metropolitan Detention Center, Guaynabo on April 3, 2016, with three companions when police found three pistols including one stolen, nine magazines, and 152 bullets.
+Anuel AA was arrested and held in the Metropolitan Detention Center, Guaynabo, on April 3, 2016, with three companions when police found three pistols including one stolen, nine magazines, and 152 bullets.
 He signed a plea deal, accepting a 30-month sentence in federal prison, on gun possession charges.
 Following his arrest, the #FreeAnuel movement became popular among his fans as he continued to release tracks from prison by recording his voice over the phone.

 While incarcerated, Anuel AA spent 90 days in solitary confinement following an incident with another inmate.
 During his trial, he stated that the lyrics in his music did not represent his true character.
 The presiding judge Aida Delgado-Colón said she had never heard any of his songs.
 In March 2018, Anuel AA was released from federal prison into a state prison in Miami.
 During this time, he told Billboard that while imprisoned, he listened to the radio and kept up with what was happening in the streets to draw inspiration for his songwriting.
+Anuel also claims that during his time in prison he started reading the Bible for the first time and realizing that “his talent and blessings came from God”.